rizmalik95/scaffgen/README.md

 #### Ritika
+For this sprint, we were working on trying to link all of our individual moving parts together.
+Ronak and I first explored OpenAI’s Assistants API since we noticed saw they had a feature to help create an agent playground.
+We were going to integrate our RAG using the assistants API, but realized this API was more helpful for our scaffold generation instead of retrieval of existing scaffolds.
+After, Ronak and I worked on setting up our top-k scaffold retrieval from our supabase database.
+We also spent a long time linking our retrieved scaffolds and LLM scaffolds into the correct format to actually display on our website.
+Before, our scaffolds page was displaying manually entered scaffolds to help design the layout of the page.
+Now, all of the content is tailored to the link entered!

 #### Riz
 Over this sprint, I spent most of my time working on the prompting for our GPT-created instructional materials.
 This involved a lot of iteration and improvement in the OpenAI playground and reading documentation on novel prompt engineering approaches.
 Based on our learnings in class, I implemented a 'chain of thought' approach, involving multiple API calls which yielded significantly better outputs.
 We are now moving ahead with this.
 I also ran initial tests on the retrieval system to check for the quality and relevance of the returned materials.
 It looks like we need to do some additional work on this, and I'll be spending much of my time in Sprint 4 working to improve these outputs.
 I'll be doing this by compiling an initial test set and then adjusting the retrieval pipeline.